Chai Spiced Snickerdoodles

 - Add the eggs one at a time, making sure the first one is fully incorporated before adding the second, but don't excessively whip once the eggs are added.
 Add the vanilla and mix to combine.

-- Add the dry ingredients a little bit at a time while mixing on low speed to avoid it all flying out of the bowl (which happened to me every single time I made them).
+- Add the dry ingredients a little bit at a time while mixing on low speed to avoid it all flying out of the bowl.
 Scrape down the sides of the bowl as needed and mix until all the flour is absorbed and it forms a cohesive dough.
 Don't overmix.

 - Place the dough in the refrigerator while you make the spice mixture (it's not necessary to refrigerate the dough but it makes it easier to scoop).
 Whisk together the sugar, cinnamon, cardamom, cloves, ginger and black pepper in a medium bowl.
 Make sure the mixture is very thoroughly mixed and that you smooth out any lumps.